pstruski/pstruski.github.io/_pages/about.md

 Then, I worked in the Fixed Income and Macro team at Citadel, where I developed data-driven macroeconomic analytics and forecasting tools for macro traders and economists.

-I received my Master's degree from the University of Cambridge and my Bachelor's degree from University College London (UCL).
+I received my MPhil degree in Economic Research from the University of Cambridge and my BSc degree in Economics from University College London (UCL).
 During my studies, I had the opportunity to work as a research assistant with [Prof. Eric French](https://sites.google.com/site/ericfrenchecon/).

 Recent News